modir/laminas-book/docs/doctrine.md

     1, 'Excellent post!', 'Oleg Krivtsov', '2016-08-09 19:20');
 ~~~

-> If necessary, you can easily remove the database and all tables and data it contains by typing the
+!!! note
-> following command from MySQL prompt:
+    If necessary, you can easily remove the database and all tables and data it contains by typing the
->
+    following command from MySQL prompt:

-> `DROP DATABASE blog;`
+    `DROP DATABASE blog;`

 Figure 12.3 graphically illustrates what entities we have in the database and what relationships between
 those entities present.